 |FRM||Graduation and above||INR 1-1.5 lacs||GARP||9 months||INR 10-18 LPA|

 |CS||Graduation or Class 12th degree||INR 0.5 lacs||ICSI||3 Years||INR 4-10 LPA|

 So, it can be seen that there are a plethora of career options available for BFM and BAF graduates.
 But it is important to understand that what might be good for one person might not be that effective for someone else.
-Hence, everyone should identify their own career interest and then evaluate the available options based on accessible information and details.
-Once decided, the candidates should follow that career path with full conviction, and then success is guaranteed.
+Hence, everyone should identify their career interest and evaluate the available options based on accessible information and details.
+Once decided, the candidates should follow that career path with full conviction, and success is guaranteed.

 This is a guide to Career After BFM/BAF.
-Here we also discuss the list of top 5 Careers one must do after BFM/BAF, along with a course list.
+Here we also discuss the list of the top 5 Careers one must do after BFM/BAF, along with a course list.
 You may also have a look at the following articles to learn more –